Remarkable symmetries in the Milky Way disk's magnetic field: Highlights of the disc magnetic field analysis

-Outward of $l$ $\sim 280 \deg$ ($l < 280 \deg$) and of $l \sim$60 $\deg$ ($l > 60\deg$), the Galactic magnetic field has the same prevailing sign above, in, and below the Galactic plane.
-This includes the ``in-plane'' RM regions of the CGPS and SGPS ($|b| < 4\deg$ and $< 1.5\deg$, respectively).
-In virtually {\it all} $l$ ranges below the plane, the RM's keep the same prevailing sign right down to the South Galactic Pole.
-These results confirm that the ``{\it outer Galaxy}'' RM's taken by themselves are consistent with a very clear axisymmetric global field pattern. {\it Inward} of the above longitude boundaries ($\sim$ 280$\deg$ to $\sim$ 60$\deg$) the prevailing RM signs in these same inner zones are opposite on either side of $l$ = 0$\deg$ (Figure 1).
+Outward of $l$ $\sim 280 ^\circ$ ($l < 280 ^\circ$) and of $l \gtrsim 60^\circ$, the Galactic field has the same prevailing sign above, in, and below the Galactic plane.
+This includes the ``in-plane'' RM regions of the CGPS and SGPS ($|b| < 4^\circ$ and $< 1.5^\circ$, respectively).
+Below the plane, the RM's keep the same prevailing sign at {\it all} $l$ ranges from $l \gtrsim$ 60$^{\circ}$ to $l \lesssim$ 330$^{\circ}$ right down to the South Galactic Pole.
+These results confirm that the ``{\it outer longitude}'' RM's symmetry with respect to the midplane is consistent with an overall quadrupole (even) symmetry of the large scale field.
+This question is further investigated in a following paper that analyses the entire $|b| > 10^{\circ}$ RM data of Figure 1.
+(Pshirkov et al. ${\it in~ prep.}$ 2011).

-There are three further noteworthy features: First, as $b$ approaches $\simeq +15\deg$, the RM($b$) reverses sign between $l \sim 60\deg$ and 100$\deg$ and between 300$\deg$ and $\sim 285\deg$, a slightly wider $l$ range (about $l ~=~0$) than for the reversal at $b~\sim~0\deg$.
-Second, as $|b|$ increases above $\sim 15\deg$ the sharp features and symmetries shown in Fig. 2 gradually become less distinct.
-Third, when we repeat the procedure in Fig. 2 but accept only the RM's at very low latitudes ($|b| < 4\deg$), the best fit prevailing field direction is exactly the same as in Fig. 2 ($l~=~79 \pm 2\deg$).
-This shows that the large scale RM($l$) variations in the plane are preserved up to at least $\sim 10\deg$.
-As $|b|$ increases above $\sim 15\deg$, as mentioned above, the sharpness and clear shape of the patterns in Figure 2 begin to ``dissolve''.